 “I know these projects are totally irrational, totally useless.
 The world can live without them, nobody needs them, only me and Jeanne-Claude.
 She always made the point that they exist because we like to have them, and if others like them, it’s only a bonus.” – Christo

-Christo and his longtime partner, Jeanne Claude, conceived art projects on a massive scale, you know, like wrapping the Reichstag in Berlin and the Pont-Neuf Bridge in Paris in fabric, creating a 24-mile Running Fence in Sonoma and Marin counties in California, and bedecking New York City’s Central Park with The Gates, a project that it took Mayor Bloomberg to green light after it had been rejected by the city before him…because it’s official didn’t want all those art-curious people trampling all over our beloved Central Park!
+Christo and his longtime partner, Jeanne-Claude, conceived art projects on a massive scale, you know, like wrapping the Reichstag in Berlin and the Pont-Neuf Bridge in Paris in fabric, creating a 24-mile Running Fence in Sonoma and Marin counties in California, and bedecking New York City’s Central Park with The Gates, a project that it took Mayor Bloomberg to green light after it had been rejected by the puritanical and tyrannical Mayor Giuliani before him because he didn’t like art and didn’t want all those art-curious people trampling all over our beloved Central Park!

-Then Bloomberg said Yes, and The Gates came, and people came from all over to stroll Central Parks pathways underneath ‘flag gates’ suspended overhead.
+Then Bloomberg said Yes, New York City would be honored to host The Gates, and people came from all over to stroll Central Parks pathways underneath orange flags suspended overhead.

 And they were enchanted.